airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 ![Shell Connect](mongodb/assets/mongodb_atlas_connection_string_step_3.png)

-4. Copy the connection string from the entry labelled #2 on the modal dialog, removing/avoiding the quotation marks.
+4. Copy the connection string from the entry labeled "2.
+Run your connection string in your command line" on the modal dialog, removing/avoiding the quotation marks.

 ![Copy Connection String](mongodb/assets/mongodb_atlas_connection_string_step_4.png)

 ##### Self Hosted Cluster

 Self-hosted clusters are MongoDB instances that are hosted outside of [MongoDB Atlas](https://www.mongodb.com/atlas/database).
-Below are the steps to discover the connection configuration for a MongoDB self-hosted replica set cluster.
+Below are the steps to discover the connection string for a MongoDB self-hosted replica set cluster.

 1. Refer to the [MongoDB connection string documentation](https://www.mongodb.com/docs/manual/reference/connection-string/#find-your-self-hosted-deployment-s-connection-string) for instructions on discovering a self-hosted deployment connection string.